squidfunk/mkdocs-material/docs/faq/insiders-version.md

 enhance the project's features and functionality.
 The additional funding helps us prioritize improvements and updates, benefiting Insiders users and the wider community.
-We also actively contribute to other upstream projects, fostering collaboration and giving back to the open-source ecosystem.
+We also actively contribute to other upstream projects, fostering collaboration and giving back to the Open Source ecosystem.

 __Are there any limitations on the number of sponsors for a particular tier?__
 > No, there are no limitations on the number of sponsors for any tier.
 You can